Teacher Information Sheets

 This information sheets provides a guide as to how to determine the credibility of resources.
 It can be used by the teacher to determine suitable resource for use in the classroom or by older students to, filter appropriate sources of information for research tasks.

-Credible Sources of Information to download this PDF.
+Determining Reliable Sources of Online Health Information to download this PDF.

 Food Allergies and Intolerances

 Understanding the differences between a food allergy and a food intolerance can sometimes be confusing.
 A food allergy leads to an immune reaction following contact with or consumption of a food.
 Food intolerance is the inability to digest or absorb a food.
 Food intolerance can lead to a body reaction but it does not involve the immune system.
 Common food allergens include cow’s milk, egg, peanuts, shellfish, fish, sesame, wheat and soy products.

 Food Allergies and Intolerances to download this PDF.

 Implementing simple food hygiene and safety measures such as hand washing, keeping food at the right temperature and avoiding cross contamination can dramatically reduce the likelihood of food poisoning.

 Food Hygiene to download this PDF.

 Fun Food Facts about the Five Food Groups